Yni-Viar/heirloom/project/TASKS.md

         - Member function for setting the private member variables: archive file path string, operation text ("Compressing file:" or "Extracting file:" e.g.), operation file path string.
 Take the mutex when setting these.
 This function will be called from a worker thread.
     - 🤖 *Implemented dialog resource `IDD_ARCHIVE_PROGRESS` with IDs 2500-2505, created `ArchiveProgressDialog` class with full thread management, mutex-protected UI updates, cancellation support via libheirloom, and proper exception handling.
 Added project references to libheirloom and updated winfile documentation.*

-- [ ] New submenu "Zip Archive" right after "Hardlin&k..." in the File menu and context menu.
+- [x] New submenu "Zip Archive" right after "Hardlin&k..." in the File menu and context menu.
+    - 🤖 *Implemented ZIP Archive submenu with five commands: "Add to Zip", "Add To...", "Extract Here", "Extract to New Folder", and "Extract To...".
+Added menu structure to both File menu and context menu with proper resource IDs (IDM_ZIPARCHIVE_\*).
+Implemented menu enable/disable logic based on file selection - Add commands enabled when files are selected, Extract commands enabled only when ZIP files are selected.
+Added command handlers in AppCommandProc that currently show placeholder messages.
+Menu logic properly detects .zip file extensions using case-insensitive comparison.*

     - Add commands.
 Enabled if and only if the user has some selection in the file list.
 If there is an error, delete the partial zip output file and show a messagebox.